 Making Radiosurgery Safer

-Developed by Stanford University, Cyberknife® is effective in treating tumours in the prostate, lung, liver, nasopharynx, spine and brain.
+Developed by Stanford University as one of the world’s first robotic radiosurgery, Cyberknife® is effective in treating tumours in the prostate, lung, liver, nasopharynx, spine and brain.
 It can be used for brain radiosurgery as well as the Stereotactic Body Radiotherapy (SBRT).
 As a non-surgical form of cancer treatment, CyberKnife® radiosurgery is able to reach tumours previously considered inaccessible, untreatable or inoperable due to their location near critical organs such as the brainstem, nerve pathway, spine and spinal cord.
 As the radiation beams focus precisely on the tumour inside the body, the surrounding healthy tissues are left unharmed.

 Despite its name, CyberKnife® radiosurgery does not involve cutting into the body.
 This makes it a preferred option for patients who are not suitable candidates for conventional surgery, due to their age or health risks.